Building & Construction Apprenticeship FAQs

 Below is a list of frequently asked questions to help you gather information about what’s involved in the ABN Group’s Training Program.

-Where are the ABN Group's apprenticeships based?
+Where are ABN Group's building and construction apprenticeships based?

-All our apprenticeships are based solely in Western Australia.
+All our building and construction apprenticeships are based solely in Western Australia.
 All our apprenticeships are offered in Perth and some of our trades also offer apprenticeships in Bunbury.
 For more information about which trades are available in which region, contact ABN Training via email or call us on +61 8 9200 4500.

 Beneﬁts of the ABN Group's Training Program